brighthr/TechnicalTest.iOS/README.md

 ## BONUS

-Provide the option to filter questions by difficulty level and/or category as a bonus feature.
+Provide the option to filter questions by difficulty level and/or category as a bonus feature

 ## Requirements